 My hope is that soon OLLI will be able to welcome us all back to more in-person classes in Morgantown and in the Kanawha Valley.
-And perhaps the member lounge will be re-opened in Morgantown.

 We have been changed by Covid-19 but not deterred.
 We need to continue to challenge our minds and bodies and stay active by interacting with each other in a safe and responsible way.
 I hope to see you in the winter term classes that will begin in January.
 Hope does indeed spring eternal!